Art and Design

 The children’s artistic journey begins in the Foundation Stage.
 Through ‘Expressive Arts and Design’, the children freely explore ‘materials, tools and techniques, experiment with colour, design, texture, form and function’.
 As with all areas of our EYFS curriculum, the children’s individual interests initiate the delivery of the curriculum.
 Throughout the week, the children can be exploring a vast range of artistic approaches, such as paint and colour mixing, 3D structures with modelling materials or comparing the work of practitioners with that of their own.

 In Key Stage 1 and 2, our school uses our Walderslade Progression Map which is rooted in the National Curriculum.
-We develop our Medium-Term Plans, drawing on artistic themes in the termly topic.
+We develop our Medium-Term Plans, drawing on artistic themes in the termly expedition.
 While there are opportunities for children of all abilities to develop their skills and knowledge in each teaching unit, the planned progression built into the art curriculum means that the children are increasingly challenged as they move through the school.
 Our progression maps focus on the following key areas in Art and Design: drawing, colour, texture, form, printing and pattern.

 As a school, we are always keen to make links with the wider community and we regularly draw on the skills of parents and other members of our community.
 In addition to this, we take part in competitions and other events in the local area as well as making links with local and national artists.
 We also provide our pupils with art-themed clubs throughout the year, dedicated art days and collaborative learning opportunities.